Judge-Girl/Judge-Girl-Documentation-Website/docs/domain/README.md

 # Understand Judge Girl's Domain

-For those who want to understand every terminology under Judge Girl's development, here's the way to go.
+For those who wants to understand all the terminologies around Judge Girl, here's the way to go.

 > Judge Girl practices Domain Driven Design (DDD) a lot,
 > that is, we hope our Codes can say the same thing as our Domain says.